Free Consultation / 24 Hours a Day (614) 500-3836

 4th Offense DUI & OVI Charges in Columbus, Ohio

-Luftman, Heck & Associates have an impressive record for people accused of multiple OVIs and where to find mistakes that others overlook.
+Luftman, Heck & Associates have an impressive record for people accused of multiple OVIs and know where to find mistakes that others overlook.
 For a free and confidential consultation about a fourth OVI, call (614) 500-3836 anytime, 24/7.

 What to Expect if You’re Charged with a Fourth OVI in Columbus

 Facing a fourth OVI charge in Columbus, Ohio, is a serious matter with severe consequences.
 A fourth OVI conviction is classified as a fourth-degree felony, which carries a mandatory minimum jail sentence of 60 to 120 days and possibly up to one year.
 Alternatively, the sentence could include 60 to 120 days in jail with an additional six to 30 months of electronic home monitoring.
 Additional penalties include a mandatory $1,350 fine, a driver’s license suspension of three years to life, and mandatory participation in a drug or alcohol treatment program.
-You may also face vehicle forfeiture, be required to install an ignition interlock device and display restricted “party” plates on your vehicle.
+You may also face vehicle forfeiture, be required to install an ignition interlock device, and display restricted “party” plates on your vehicle.

 What Counts as a 4th OVI in Columbus, Ohio?